defsquare/scenari/README.md

 ## Documentation

+### Development Workflow
+The [Development Workflow Guide](doc/development-workflow.md) provides a comprehensive overview of the full development cycle when using Scenari.
+It covers writing feature files, defining features in code, implementing step definitions, and understanding how execution works.

+### Internal Feature Structure
+The [Feature Structure Documentation](doc/feature-structure.md) provides a detailed explanation of the internal data structure used to represent features, scenarios, and steps in Scenari.
+This is particularly useful when extending or customizing Scenari.

 ### Declaring same step (glue-code) but different namespace
 Sometimes, you have to declare the same step (using the sentence matcher) but for different context (domain or component level for exemple).